-Technology has had a major impact on businesses in modern times.
-Companies heavily rely on computing systems to handle their database, network, and day-to-day business operations.
+Vulnerability scanning stands as a formidable line of defense in the complex realm of cybersecurity, crucial for businesses that rely heavily on computing systems to handle their database, network, and day-to-day business operations.
 But technology isn’t perfect.
 While organizations enjoy the convenience and efficiency that computing technologies offer, there is also the constant risk of external threats from hackers and attackers.
 There are many ways to secure your company’s network and IT infrastructure from such threats, and one of the key methods is vulnerability scanning.

 Organizations must understand what vulnerability scanning is and how it can be implemented as an essential security measure.
 So read on to know all about vulnerability scanning, its types, benefits, and the process of effectively performing a vulnerability scan.